ѻý

 Complement and the Prothrombotic State

-Efthymia Vlachaki, MD, PhD
+Efthymia Vlachaki, Consultant Hematologist

 Hippokrateon Hospital